semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of May 11, 2020

 - Fixed: Secrets API was returning HTTP 404 for all Secrets with colon in the name (example: `a:b:c`).
+- Semaphore will now log you out less often.

 ### Week of May 03, 2020